Hospice Houses: Another Place to Call Home

 Who pays for the extra services at a Hospice House?

 Hospice care is covered by Medicare, Medicaid and most insurance companies.
 This includes medications, durable medical equipment and most services related to the patient’s primary diagnosis.
 Usually there are no additional charges or co-payments billed to the patient.
 If charges do occur, such as room and board at the hospice houses – No patient is ever refused based on ability to pay.
-In fact, more than one million dollars of free care is provided annually.
+In fact, more than one million dollars of charitable care is provided annually.

 Our Hospice Houses